HACC2021/WaialuaBulldogs/README.md

 Regrets on the mess in our code repository, but i have been posting anything that was an advancement in our capabilities.

+we successfully exported all of these files from QGIS to kml files which enabled us to leverage all of our work in R kml files are posted in our repository

+use this to read shp files and others https://qgis.org/en/site/index.html

 Here are two best examples of code, they are to be found in our CODE REPOSITORY:

 plot_oahu.r